How to Store and Dispose of Medical Sharps (needles, syringes or lancets)

 Place in a rigid, hard plastic or metal container with a screw-on or tight-fitting lid, such as a plastic laundry detergent container or coffee can.
 The container should be puncture-resistant and leak proof.
 Milk containers are not puncture resistant.
 Once the container is full, close the lid tightly and seal it with duct tape.
 Mark the container very clearly "SHARPS."

 Containers specifically made for sharps storage can be purchased at pharmacies or medical supply stores.
-Some Goodwill Stores distribute sharps containers for free; call ahead to confirm availability.

 To Properly Dispose of Medical Sharps